w3f/Grants-Program/applications/binary_merkle_tree.md

 This project will contain two primary technical deliverables.
 The first of which is a binary merkle tree implementation that operates over a generic [HashDB](https://github.com/paritytech/trie/tree/master/hash-db).
 The binary merkle tree implementation will include in-memory storage and a recorder for recording tree accesses such that storage proofs can be created for inclusion in PoV blocks.
 The second deliverable will be the integration of the binary merkle tree into substrate as a child tree.
+All deliverables of this project will be implemented in rust and will be no_std compatible such that they can be integrated into substrate core.

 #### Binary Merkle Tree Library